Updated on October 31, 2022 by Sarina Tariq

 Camel or goat hair fabric

-Fabric made of Synthetic, manufactured fibre that is soft, lightweight and wool-like.
+Fabric made of Synthetic, manufactured fiber that is soft, lightweight and wool-like.
 Acrylic fabric is used in winter wear, such as sweaters and fleece.
+Learn more about Acrylic fabric here

 Active Comfort Denim

-This premium ring spun denim features a unique blend of fibers with four-way flex designed for extreme range of motion.
+This premium ring spun denim features a unique blend of fibers with four-way flex designed for a large range of motion.
 It is Lee’s innovation in fabrics.

 Melton fabric which is usually used to make military uniforms and peacoats